pepkit/peppy/doc/source/index.rst

 Welcome
 ^^^^^^^^

-Deploying pipelines just got easier.
-Looper is a python application that deploys pipelines across samples with minimal effort.
-Looper is **not** a pipeline development framework; it does not help develop pipelines, but sits a layer above the pipeline to manage projects and samples for any type of pipeline.
+``pep`` is a python package for handling `Portable Encapsulated Projects <http://pepkit.github.io/>`_.
+Portable Encapsulated Projects is a standardized format for describing sample-intensive project metadata. ``pep`` provides a python interface to this format.

+If you define your project using `standard PEP format <http://pepkit.github.io/>`_, you can use the ``pep`` package to instantiate an in-memory representation of your project and all of its samples.
+You can then use this for interactive analysis, or to develop a novel python tool based on pep so you don't have to handle sample processing.

 To get started, proceed with the :doc:`Introduction <intro>`.
-If you're looking for actual pipelines, you can find a list in the `Hello, Looper! example repository <https://github.com/databio/hello_looper>`_.

 Contents
 ^^^^^^^^